AuHunt/AureateAtlas/README.md

 # GoldenAtlas
-True portfolio for all of my current and future work.
+An honest portfolio for all of my current and future work.